bluelightning32/vs-lambda/getting-started.md

 * `inl tt` -> `inl` and `tt`
 * `inr nil` -> `inr` and `nil`
 * `inr tt :: inr tt :: inr tt :: inl 4 :: nil` -> `cons`, `inr tt`, and `inr tt :: inr tt :: inl 4 :: nil`

+## Charcoal pit sealant

+Creating the sealant requires a term of the shape `3 :: nil`.
+This can only be created by obtaining the `nil` and `cons` constructors, which can only be obtained by destructing a list in the destruction jig.

+Seal the `3 :: nil` term in barrel with 10 liters of lambda tree sap.
+After 12 hours it will turn into sealant.

+Create a paintbrush with a knife, a log, and some flax.
+Hold a bucket of sealant in your offhand and the paintbrush in your main hand.
+Hold right click to paint a face of the block with the sealant.

+Sealing the walls of the charcoal pit chamber increases the amount of charcoal the pit produces, by up to 30%.
+The more walls that are sealed, the more effective the charcoal pit is.
+For example, let's say the charcoal pit is 2x2x2, with 7 of those blocks full stacks of logs, and 1 of the blocks is the firepit that starts the charcoal pit.
+The chamber would have 24 faces (4 faces on each of the 6 sides).
+It's not possible to seal the last block that closes the chamber.
+So at most 23/24 = 96% of the faces could be sealed in the 2x2x2 example.
+The chamber would produce 0.247 pieces of charcoal per input log.
+Without sealing any walls, only 0.188 pieces of charcoal would be produced per input log.

 ## Inscription crafting